MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/electronic-business-cards.md

 # Electronic Business Cards

 This section provides samples tasks that involve Electronic Business Cards.
-Electronic Business Cards are customized signatures that you can include in your e-mail messages.
+Electronic Business Cards are customized signatures that you can include in your email messages.
 By using Electronic Business Cards, you can easily share your contact information with others.

 ## In this section